 It may be a bit of a cliché, but getting the chance to watch the sunrise a few times a week is pretty cool.
 Such a simple pleasure, but one that never fails to bring a little awe into my life.

-One of the great pleasures in my workday is coming into work at 8:30 am and being able to subtly drop into the conversation at the coffee machine that I’ve already knocked out a 5 mile run for the day.
+One of the great pleasures in my workday is coming into work at 8:30 am and being able to subtly drop into the conversation at the coffee maker that I’ve already knocked out a 5 mile run for the day.

 Doing morning workouts gives you serious bragging rights.